A - You will be able to search on all Arriva bus services throughout the UK, except for those services operated on behalf of Transport for London.

 A – Yes, there is a link to the separate Arriva m-ticket app from the home page.
 If you already have the m-ticket app, you’ll be able to buy a ticket straight away, but if not, you’ll be able to download from the relevant app store.
 In future we intend to fully integrate the functionality into a single app.
 There's also a link to our website where you can purchase tickets and have them posted to you, or have them sent to your mobile phone (if you already have the m-ticket app.)

-A - We intend to provide information on all ticket types, including point-to-point single fares in a future version, but this is likely to be in 2015.
+A - We intend to provide information on all ticket types, including point-to-point single fares, in a future version, and hope to be ready to launch this later in the year.

 A - Yes, most of the functionality will require an internet connection, whether using WiFi for journey planning, or 3G/4G for real time information when on the move.